Is Battlefield V a good representation of the future of game graphics? Probably not. And it isn’t even a decent game in it’s own right.

 Higher profile games followed in the footsteps of Tribes that are probably more remembered in the annals of history, including Quake 3 Arena, Unreal Tournament and Battlefield.
 All these newer games were prettier than Tribes, but paled in comparison to Tribes’s deep, strategic 64-player online gameplay propped up by it’s rabid Mod community (thanks to being the most easily moddable game quite possibly in history).

-If all those who loved Tribes, Battlefield, on the surface, seemed like it might deliver the things that Tribes players were hungering for: Better, more diverse vehicles, Better Graphics, more teamwork options.
+To all those who loved Tribes, the previews for the original Battlefield, on the surface, seemed to indicate that the game might deliver the things that Tribes players were hungering for: Better, more diverse vehicles, Better Graphics, more teamwork options.
 As a Tribes player I was naturally intrigued by idea of flying a bomber while a teammate manned the guns, but the actual act of doing it was a poorly integrated novelty as you would essentially fly this bomber around in a circle over a map that was way too small for the task.

 Continuing into the future, I remember how the community went nuts over a little tech demo released by a little company named Bungie that looked like it was going to completely change the game for everyone.
 Halo, looked like it was every Tribes fan’s dream: Jet Packs, strategic online gameplay, multi-passenger vehicles.
 At the time of the original video’s release, there was no mention anywhere of a single-player campaign for Halo at all.
 We all thought it was going to be an online-only game with revolutionary graphics, and awesome physics (Thanks to nVidia’s T&L acceleration and shader pipeline).
 Then Microsoft bought it, delayed it for about 3 years, and then turned it into the flagship game for the original XBox.
 Whereas it was still revolutionary, it’s multiplayer mode was incredibly dumbed down.
 Small maps, deathmatch, capture the flag… ZZzzzz… we’ve all been there, done that.
 This began a great downturn in online gaming as the industry seemed to go through a prolonged period of dumbing down so as not to intimidate the masses.
 Small maps.
 Run around and shoot stuff.
 Teamwork: optional.